gaofengnan/WAVE/README.md

 --------->**XXX.txt Region.txt** (corresponding to XXX.txt, records region boundaries.
 This file contains 6 elements, like follows [FRETbegin, FRETend, Crosstalkbegin, Crosstalkend, Backgroundbegin, Backgroundend])
 ***

-You can refer to the `test` folder for this specific data structure.
+We advise the user study the `test` folder for this specific structure for organizing the data.

 **Note**: Set carefully the parameters in `TestNonequilibrium3` before running, especially `Changeframe`, which represents the time point at which the conditions change, depending on the experimental design.